ddceruti/csp-exercises/README.md

 ## Getting Started

+The best way to solve the exercises is to open the notebook and try to run all cells.
+Then the exercises can be done within each "empty" jupyter notebook file, where the questions can be answered directly in the empty cells below.

+Here is the workflow:

 0. Install a Text editor of your choice (VS Code,Spyder, ect.)
 1. Open the Anaconda Powershell Prompt
 2. Activate environment `conda activate csp`: always switch to this environment, otherwise you can damage the (base) path and you have to re-install all from scratch